AnswerDotAI/ipymini/README.md

 - `ipykernel` is a test-only dependency (used by some e2e/debug harnesses)

 ### ZMQ
 `pyzmq` bundles or links against `libzmq`.
-If you need to install system libs:
+If you need to install system libs on MacOS:

 ```
 brew install libzmq